by Susan Flantzer

 © Unofficial Royalty 2019

-Johann, Prince II of Liechtenstein is one of the world’s longest-reigning monarchs – he reigned for 70 years, 91 days.
+Johann, Prince II of Liechtenstein is one of the world’s longest-reigning monarchs, reigning for 70 years, 91 days.
 Johann Maria Franz Placidus was born on October 5, 1840, at Schloss Eisgrub, today called Schloss Lednice, in the Austrian Empire, now in the Czech Republic.
 He was the elder of the two sons and the sixth of the eleven children of Alois II, Prince of Liechtenstein and Countess Franziska Kinsky of Wchinitz and Tettau.

 Johann had ten siblings: nine sisters and one brother.
 The eleven children in Johann’s family spanned 15 years.
 Before Johann was born, the elder of the two sons, five girls were born.
 His brother Franz, the youngest in the family and who succeeded Johan, was thirteen years younger.

 Johann received a good education from tutors and could speak German, English, French, Italian, and Czech.
-He studied for a time at the University of Bonn and the University of Karlsruhe.
-In 1858, when Johann was eighteen-years-old, his father died and he became the Sovereign Prince of Liechtenstein.
+He studied at the University of Bonn and the University of Karlsruhe.
+In 1858, when his father died, 18-year-old Johann became the Sovereign Prince of Liechtenstein.
 From 1859 – 1860, Johann’s mother served as regent while her son traveled through Europe, expanding the Liechtenstein art collection and learning about botany, archeology, and geography.

 Johann led a solitary life.
-He was rather unsocial, did not participate in social events, and never married.
+He was unsocial, did not participate in social events, and never married.
 Some considered him pathologically shy.
-However, he did enact a number of initiatives in Liechtenstein including compulsory education until the age of 14, the first constitution in 1862, and another constitution in 1921 which is still in effect.
-Johann was an art connoisseur and added works to the princely collections but also donated artwork to museums.
+However, he enacted many initiatives in Liechtenstein including compulsory education until the age of 14, the first constitution in 1862, and another constitution in 1921, still in effect.
+Johann, an art connoisseur, added works to the princely collections and donated artwork to museums.
 Johann ordered extensive renovations at Vaduz Castle, the home of the princely family, even though he never lived in the castle or even in Liechtenstein.
-He also was generous in his support of science, culture, and charities for the needy, and for this support, he was given the nickname Johann the Good.
+He was generous in his support of science, culture, and charities for the needy, and for this support, he was given the nickname Johann the Good.

 During Johann’s reign, relations cooled with Liechtenstein’s traditional ally Austria-Hungary.
 When Liechtenstein remained neutral during World War I, the alliance completely broke.
-Liechtenstein made an alliance with another neutral country, Switzerland, and in 1924 adopted the Swiss franc as its currency.
+In 1924, Liechtenstein allied with Switzerland, another neutral country, and adopted the Swiss franc as its currency.

 Johann II, Prince of Liechtenstein died at the age of 88, on February 11, 1929, at Valtice Castle in Czechoslovakia, now the Czech Republic.
 He was buried in the New Crypt of the Princely Mausoleum on the grounds of the Church of the Nativity of the Virgin Mary in Vranov, near Brno, in the Czech Republic.
 As he had no children, Johann was succeeded by his brother Franz I, Prince of Liechtenstein.